djberg96/interface/README.md

 the guy that put it all together.

 In more recent versions this code was enhanced with the help of AI.
-Specifically, it was updated to use the TracePoint interface so that an interface could be declared at the top of the class, with the method validations deferred.
+Specifically, it was updated to use the TracePoint class so that an interface could be declared at the top of the class, with the method validations deferred.